nebrius/react-strapped/README.md

 }

 // Note how this root atom only takes in a key, and is otherwise unconfigurable.
-// By specifying the shape of state here, we get full typing throughout the rest
+// By specifying the shape of data here in the TypeScript generic, we get full
-// of our atoms/hooks/components/etc.
-export const myBootstrapRootAtom = bootstrapRootAtom<MyBootstrapData>(
+// typing throughout the rest of our atoms/hooks/components/etc. export const myRootAtom = rootAtom<MyBootstrapData>(
-  'myBootstrapRootAtom',
-);
+myRootAtom);

-// Now we create a bootstrapped atom from the root atom to access bootstrap data const currentUserAtom = bootstrappedAtom(myBootstrapRootAtom, {
+// Now we create a bootstrapped atom from the root atom to access bootstrap data const currentUserAtom = bootstrappedAtom(myRootAtom, {
   key: 'currentUserAtom',
   initialValue: ({ currentUser }) => currentUser,
 });